pandas-dev/pandas/doc/source/merging.rst

 As you can see (if you've read the rest of the documentation), the resulting object's index has a :ref:`hierarchical index <advanced.hierarchical>`.
-This means that we can now do stuff like select out each chunk by key:
+This means that we can now select out each chunk by key:

 .. ipython:: python